nkoshimoto/genulens/docs/python_api.md

 These columns are annotations for forward-prior studies.
 They do not yet replace the legacy LF/CMF source-selection machinery used by the event sampler.
 Rows without a matched stellar source entry can contain `NaN` source annotations.
+When `match_source_selection = 1`, source stars are sampled with rejection against the configured source-forward cuts.
+Use `selection_bands` with matching minimum and maximum magnitude arrays to select any band available in the active photometry table, for example `F146mag` for Roman or `Imag` for PRIME.
+These cuts are interpreted as apparent magnitudes by default.
+Set `selection_apparent_magnitudes = [0, ...]` to use absolute magnitudes for specific bands.
+If no explicit band cuts are provided, `Imag`/`Vmag` tables can fall back to the active legacy `cfg.source` `I` and `V-I` selection.

 For standalone source-population tests, use `ForwardSourceGenerator` directly: